 Our bear hunting packages provide a great opportunity to harvest a big game trophy that eludes many hunters who have spent a lifetime in the woods.
 The thrill of seeing a mature boar or sow silently appear at the edge of your vision is enough to get anyone's heart beating faster!

 The way we set up our hunts and bait sites makes it easily enjoyed by anyone capable of climbing a ladder.
 We accommodate bow hunters, muzzleloaders, pistol and rifle hunters and we have stands to accommodate right- or left-handed hunters, at comfortable, confident shooting distances.
-Youths 10 and older can get a license and hunt, accompanied by an adult; at 16 years old they can hunt on their own.
+Youths can get a youth license and hunt, accompanied by an adult; at 16 years old they can hunt on their own.
 We can set a pair of stands together for a parent and child shared hunt and a lifelong memory for both.
-On the other hand, we have had hunters in their 80’s bag their bear!
+On the other hand, we have had hunters in their 80's bag their bear!
 Your guide will drive you to within easy walking distance and get you settled into the stand.
 We can also accommodate couples or those unable to climb with ground blinds.

 Radios are provided for immediate access to your guide when you need him.
 He will come and collect you at the stand at the end of legal shooting time and take you back to the lodge for the evening meal and yarns.

-Comfortable rooms and plenty of good hot food [see menu] will be ready for you.
+Comfortable rooms and plenty of good hot food [see menu for representative meals] will be ready for you.
 It is always a great time of sharing stories with fellow hunters.
 With a limit of 10 hunters per week, you will get a chance to reunite with returning friends and to make new ones.
 The camaraderie between bear hunters is a special aspect of our kind of people.
 When we mention repeat customers let’s just say that we are not talking about everybody who ever came a second time.
 We have hunters that come year after year and even have a couple standing reservations for every year.
 We earn that loyalty and it bring us great joy.
 We will do everything we can to assure you have a great time on your own Maine bear hunt.

 Typical Day – What to Expect on Your Bear Hunt